RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 - `~` defines a permitted key pattern
 - `&` allows access to a [pub/sub channel](https://redis.io/docs/manual/pubsub/)

+The admin console will validate your ACL syntax while you are typing.

 ### Command ACL rules

 A **command** can be any [Redis command](https://redis.io/commands/).